 Most of these foundations are simple, obvious and common sense.
 And they cost little or nothing to put in place But knowing them doesn’t count.
 You only get the right results once you put these foundations to work in your business.

 You need to appreciate that marketing strategies rarely work in isolation.
 They only start to produce good results once you’ve built the right foundations.

-The more compellingly you weave these fundamental messages into everything you do, everything you say, and everything your team says and does, the greater your competitive advantage … And the more your product or service is worth in the marketplace.
+The more compellingly you weave these foundations into everything you do, everything you say, and everything your team says and does, the greater your competitive advantage … And the more your product or service is worth in the marketplace.

-Your commitment statement is typically a series of 8-12 prioritised bullet points which explain what your business does and stands for, what someone can expect when they buy from you, how your business is seen in the marketplace and where it is going.
+Your commitment statement is typically a series of 8-12 prioritised bullet points that set out your customer promise.
+They should explain what your business does and stands for; what someone can expect when they buy from you; how your business is seen in the marketplace and where it is going.
 It should also explain what you do to provide memorable service, how you go the extra mile and what you have to do to achieve your long term vision.
-Your commitment statement can be used in many different ways to build confidence and certainty and accelerate the customer’s buying decision.
+Your commitment statement sets your business apart from your competition.
+It can be used in many different ways to build confidence and certainty and accelerate the customer’s buying decision.

 4. Behind The Scenes Journey